dean2727/AI-Basics/Proj5/README.md

 ## Results
 Several .txt files starting with "reso" are provided, which show the output of the program for the aforementioned problems.
-One can create more output files by redirecting the output on new executions. "reso_sammys.txt" shows the output for the Sammy's problem, which entails C2W.
+One can create more output files by redirecting the output on new executions. "reso_sammys.txt" shows the output for the Sammy's problem (21 iterations for success), which entails C2W.
 Here is my process for the wumpus world problem, given the inital configuration in the handout:<br>
 1. Entail safe11 successfully (286 iterations)<br>
 2. Entail pit23 successfully (463 iterations)<br>